γ

 Thus unbinding time does not mean simply unleashing a biological instinct or psychic drive, be it sex or death.
 Nor does unbinding history mean simply showing how whatever looks like sex is actually a superstructural result of unequal economic relations.
 Rather, unbinding time and / from history means recognizing how erotic relations and the bodily acts that sustain them gum up the works of the normative structures we call family and nation, gender, race, class, and sexual identity, by changing tempos, by remixing memory and desire, by recapturing excess.

 …time can produce new social relations and even new forms of justice that counter the chrononormative and chronobiopolitical…temporal misalignments can be the means of opening up other possible worlds.
-(Time Binds – Queer Temporalities, Queer Histories (excerpts), Elizabeth Freeman, Duke University Press, 2010)
+(Elizabeth Freeman, Time Binds: Queer Temporalities, Queer Histories, Duke University Press, 2010.)

 IS BILLY WOODS ON ANAFI?